thaneeshbandi/First/README.md

 # First
-My first git Repository<br>
+My first git Repository.<br>
-This is Thaneesh Bandi
+This is Thaneesh Bandi.